 Destinie Adélakun

-Destinie Adélakun is an award-winning contemporary Canadian multidisciplinary artist and filmmaker with roots in Nigeria and South India.
-She has demonstrated her work with esteemed institutions such as the Brooklyn Museum, Toronto History Museums, Nuit Blanche (Toronto), and SECCA Contemporary Gallery of North Carolina.
-She is the upcoming artist in residence at the Andrew Freedman House in the Bronx, NY, having previously been an artist in residence at the City of Toronto Cultural Arts Office, Toronto, Canada, and Nike Arts Gallery in Lagos, Nigeria.
+She has exhibited and presented her work with esteemed institutions such as the Brooklyn Museum, Toronto History Museums, Nuit Blanche Toronto, and the SECCA Contemporary Gallery in North Carolina.
+She is currently an Artist-in-Residence at the Andrew Freedman House in the Bronx and LMCC Arts Center Residency on Governors Island.
+Her previous residencies include the City of Toronto’s Clarke Centre for the Arts and the Nike Art Gallery in Lagos, Nigeria.

 Canadian Women Artist Award Recipient 2020 New York Foundations for the Arts